Child marriage in Afghanistan: Law of Afghanistan

 While new laws are being introduced progressively, the U.N.
-Development Programme’s annual Gender Inequality Index still ranks Afghanistan as the sixth worst country for female equality in the world.
-Statistics from the Afghan Independent Human Rights Commission showed that about 60–80% of the total marriages in Afghanistan are forced and/or underage marriage.
+Development Programme's annual Gender Inequality Index still ranks Afghanistan as the sixth worst country for female equality in the world.
+2009 statistics from the Afghan Independent Human Rights Commission showed that about 60–80% of the total marriages in Afghanistan were forced and/or underage marriage.

 In 2009, Afghanistan passed the Law on the Elimination of Violence Against Women (EVAW), which guarantees penalties for domestic violence, abuses against women, as well as forced child marriage, yet the implementation of this law has not been thoroughly enforced, as there is also opposition for the law.
 In 2013, the Afghan parliament passed a law preventing girls from testifying against forced marriages, and the EVAW was protested by students at Kabul University, who deemed it "un-Islamic".

+In May 2026, Decree No. 18 was issued by Afghanistan’s justice ministry, containing a part stating that the silence of a girl reaching puberty can be interpreted as consenting to get married, and containing a section on the marital separation of girls who reach puberty and are married, suggesting that child marriage for girls is legal in Afghanistan.
+The decree also stated that a marriage could be ruled invalid “if a father or grandfather has given a minor girl or boy without any dowry, not enough dowry or obscene embezzlement”, and that a girl married off by her father or grandfather to a man who “has not treated her with kindness or is well-known for his bad choices...has the right to approach the court to cancel the marriage contract upon reaching puberty.”
+It also states that if a girl’s husband refuses to divorce her “then in this case, there are no witnesses with the girl, the husband’s word is valid”, but that the girl does not need witnesses if she makes the request for a divorce before a judge.

 Sharia law

 In Islam, marriage represents a couple's acknowledgement of their social responsibility and an agreement to abide by the marriage contract's terms and conditions.
 One of the conditions in the Islam marriage contract requires the verbal and written consent of both the bride and groom, as well as the female's acceptance of the male's proposal.

 Sharia law, also known as Islamic law, dictates the following regulations concerning marriage: